brikis98/yevgeniy-brikman-homepage/_posts/2011-07-12-obsessed-with-apocalypse.md

 It is also a time when my imagination begins to stir.
 Sometimes, strange or even dark thoughts emerge.
 The sensation that I'm the only human in such a large, magnificent place makes me wonder what would happen if I really was the only human left&mdash;on earth.
-Imagine all of the great works of humanity lying abandoned; supermarkets full of untouched, rotting food; house after house in suburban neighborhoods being overtaken by their own lawns; masterpieces of art hanging in museums, with no one to see them.
+Imagine all the great works of humanity lying abandoned; supermarkets full of untouched, rotting food; house after house in suburban neighborhoods being overtaken by their own lawns; masterpieces of art hanging in museums, with no one to see them.

 I'm not sure why, but I thoroughly enjoy thinking about this disturbing future and what it would take to survive.
-There is a dark and haunting beauty to it and you walk away with an appreciation of the life we have now.
+There is a dark and haunting beauty to it, and you walk away with an appreciation of the life we have now.
 And I'm not the only one to think so.
 I've come across many books and movies that deal with this apocalyptic future.
 If you're a fan of similar stories, I've listed